AntonioMrtz/SpotifyElectron/README.md

 ## Project's goals

 * Develop a Spotify Clone using Electron framework, Python API backend with FastAPI and React Interface.
+* Frontend and Backend testing
+* Work with AWS services
 * Add new extra functionality that could improve the original app.
-* Works as a team managing Github branches, pull requests and Trello Board to organize tasks in different stages.
+* Works as a team managing Github branches, pull requests,Github Actions and Trello Board to organize tasks in different stages.

 ## How to Contribute to the project